• Winter recipes

 Instructions

-• Soak the peas over night ,at least for 8 hours in sufficient water with turmeric powder and lemon wedges.
-Pressure cook until they are well cooked ( or slightly mushy).
-They shouldn't remain hard. .
+• Prepare the Ragda: Soak 500 g dried white peas overnight in sufficient water with turmeric powder and lemon wedges.
+The next day, pressure cook the soaked peas until they are well cooked and slightly mushy.

-• Add the cooked ragda along with any stock remaining in it to the fried onions.
-Else add sufficient hot water and give them a good stir.
-Sprinkle cinnamon powder and desired salt .
+• Combine Ragda with Curry Base: Add the cooked ragda along with any remaining stock to the fried onions.
+If needed, add hot water and stir well.
+Sprinkle ½ teaspoon cinnamon powder and adjust salt to taste.

-• When the ragda begins to thicken , add more water if required and let it be in slightly flowy consistency.
-Turn off the gas and garnish with chopped green chillies.
+• Adjust Consistency: When the ragda thickens, add more water if required to achieve a slightly flowy consistency.
+Turn off the heat and garnish with chopped green chilies.

 Notes